 New York Life Investment Management Investment Philosophy

-The investment approaches that NYLIM use differs from program to program.
+The investment approaches that NYLIM uses differ from program to program.
 However, they all seek to drive returns in a risk-adjusted manner according to the client's risk tolerance.

 The MAS team takes a top-down investment approach to determining asset allocations for client portfolios.
 By conducting careful analyses of economic and market data along with macro trends, the program looks to provide valuable insights into how various companies and securities will fare as a part of client portfolios.
 The MAS team also focuses on multi-asset advisory services.
 It also has a long-term view.